pmean/build-website/text/21/umkc-award.md

 My most popular presentations are the short courses.
 In addition to the two short courses mentioned earlier for the International Research Conference on Complementary and Alternative Medicine, I have been invited to give short courses for the American Society of Andrology, the American Statistical Association, the Medical Librarians Association, and the Midwest Society for Pediatric Research.
 These organizations all asked me back repeatedly because my short courses were so well received.
 The people attending these conferences were already accomplished researchers.
 They just wanted to learn more in an area of research that they were not yet comfortable with.
 This is again a way in which I make smart people smarter.

-It is impossible to count the number of collaborations that I have been a part of since I joined UMKC.
-When I ran the Research and Statistical Consult Service (RSCS) from 2008 through 2016, I had been averaging roughly 60 different collaborations per year.
-Many of these were with medical students and residents, starting on their very first research project.
-While I still help out from time to time with the RSCS, my collaborations since then have been much more focussed.

 #### Research collaborations

 I dislike the term "mentoring" as it implies a subordinate status to the person being mentored.
 In my interactions with other researchers, I learn as much from them as they learn from me, so I will substitute the term "collaboration."